jlevente/MiamiOSM-buildings/Import_Tutorial.md

 ### Additional resources

-We're mapping, so we'd like OSM to be as accurate as it can.
+We're mapping and maps are the representation or real life.
+We'd like OSM to be as accurate as it can.
 It should only contain buildings that exists in real life.
 Rely on your local knowledge if you're familiar with the area and check several sources that can help.

 - Use several sources of background imagery.
 - Check [Mapillary](www.mapillary.com)'s coverage.
 (You can use the `Mapillary Plugin` in JOSM).